 According to the San Francisco Travel Association, Union Square, Fisherman’s Wharf, Embarcadero, and Chinatown were the leading neighborhoods visited last year.
 Ahead, we’ve broken down the seven areas to stay in San Francisco and our favorite hotels in each one.
-PS: You’ll want to make note of this list of the top 10 things to do in San Francisco while you’re there.
 So without further ado, here's where to say in SF, hotel recommendations and neighborhood guides included.

 SOMA, Potrero Hill, and the Mission